 Based on: iPhone 4 (Unlocked European version with mini-SIM) running iOS 6.
 See general notes at the end of the article regarding SIM card sizes and various non-Apple smartphones.

-Data speeds: Like US and European services data speeds and network coverage vary.
-It is not unusual if you are in remote or mountainous regions (Patagonia) to have no signal or data capabilities.
+Like US and European services, data speeds and network coverage vary.
+It is not unusual to have no signal or data capabilities if you are in remote or mountainous regions like Patagonia.
 Two-way or satellite radios are often the only form of communication.